Is Prime Steak Worth It? – Steak Taste Test Challenge!

 Lots of people love steak.
 You’ve noticed the different grades of meat at the grocery store.
 But Prime beef can be pricey leading many to wonder is Prime steak worth it?

-While USDA Prime does taste great, USDA Choice Grass-Fed steaks tasted better.
-We also found that despite minor differences between Certified Angus USDA Choice and regular USDA Choice, and USDA Prime, there was not a big enough difference to warrant the large price increase.
-So no, USDA Prime probably isn’t worth it.
+While USDA Prime does taste great, USDA Choice Grass-Fed steaks taste better.
+Despite minor differences between Certified Angus USDA Choice, regular USDA Choice, and USDA Prime, there was not a big enough difference to warrant the large price increase.
+So no, USDA Prime isn’t worth it.

 But that doesn’t tell the whole story!